Updated on 1st October 2019

 How to visit us in Tokyo?

-The shop is only 1min walk from Gaienmae station （外苑前駅）Exit 1b on Ginza line Tokyo Metro (Exit 1b has been closed until July 2019, so please use Exit 1a instead and turn around as soon as you go out of the exit).
+The shop is only 1min walk from Gaienmae station （外苑前駅）Exit 1b on Ginza line Tokyo Metro (Exit 1b has been temporarily closed, so please use Exit 1a instead and turn around as soon as you go out of the exit).
 When you walk up the stairs of the exit 1b, you just need to walk straight for about 100m and our store is on the right side of the street on the ground floor.

 Gaienmae station is only 2 stops away from Shibuya on Tokyo Metro Ginza line.

 If you are a visitor, please bring your passport, so you can enjoy tax free shopping!

 MA by So Shi Te